 The total cost per person for the journey is €5.90 (Aerobus fare) + €2.20 (metro fare) + €3 (Cruise Bus to Moll Adossat wharf if needed).

 Tickets for the Aerobus can be purchased from the driver (cash only, exact change or small denomination notes), at ticket machines near the bus stop or in advance online from the Aerobus website.

 The Cruise Bus

-The Cruise Bus is a shuttle service for which follows a circular route connecting the cruise ship terminals.
+The Cruise Bus (also known as the Portbus) is a shuttle service which follows a circular route connecting the cruise ship terminals.